Board of Directors

 Appointed to the Board on 28 November 2015

-Prior to this, Jennifer was a Director of Catholic Health Australia and Chair of its Pathways Taskforce and its Mission and Identity Committee.
-Jennifer was Group Director of Mission for St John of God Health Care in Perth for 16 years.
+Prior to this, Jennifer was a Director of Catholic Health Australia, and Chair of its Pathways Taskforce and its Mission and Identity Committee.
+Jennifer was Group Director of Mission for St John of God Health Care in Perth for nearly 16 years.

 Appointed to the Board on 23 November 2016

-Lucille was born in Canada and brings a unique blend of Australian and Canadian public sector experience in policy reform and citizen centric service delivery in the disability, employment, income support, pensions, education, human services and health sectors.
+Lucille is a former managing partner of EY’s Asia-Pacific Government & Health Sciences practice.
+Lucille is now a strategic advisor to Synergy and a Director of the Canberra Symphony Orchestra.
+Lucille was born in Canada and brings a unique blend of Australian and Canadian public sector experience in policy reform, AI, data analytics, digital and citizen centric service delivery in health and human services.